-Realtime Compute aggregates data by using window functions based on the time attribute.
-To use window functions based on the event time in a job, you must define a watermark when you declare a source table.
+Realtime Compute for Apache Flink aggregates data by using window functions based on the time attribute.
+To use window functions based on the event time of a job, you must define a watermark when you declare a source table.

 WATERMARK [watermarkName] FOR <rowtime_field> AS withOffset(<rowtime_field>, offset)

 |<rowtime_field>||Yes||The column used to generate the watermark. <rowtime_field> is identified as the event time column and must be a column of the TIMESTAMP type defined in the table.
 You can use <rowtime_field> to define a window in the job code.|

 |withOffset||Yes|| The policy to generate a watermark.
 In this example, the watermark value is generated

 by using the following formula: